flatironinstitute/sciware/35_IntroToHPC/main.md

 - A handful of GPUs for special purposes

+### Rusty/popeye storage -- local
+- All worker nodes have fast `NVMe` storage local to the machine
+- Usually about 2 terabytes in the `/tmp` path
+- Automatically deleted at job completion!

 ### Rusty/popeye storage -- home
 - `/mnt/home/$USER` AKA `$HOME` -- default path
 - Put your source code and software installs here!